-The roaring sound of heavy machinery, the rapid movements of the production line and bustling lanes with adept workers dealing with the industrial machines like maneuvered exercises – these are all that giant manufacturers and famous industrial brands boast of behind the scenes.
+The roaring sound of heavy machinery, the rapid movements of the production line and bustling lanes with adept workers dealing with the industrial machines like maneuvered exercises – these are all that the largest manufacturing giants and famous industrial brands boast of behind the scenes.
 To create a customer base of over 190 countries, it is a no brainier that a mega-brand will rely upon mega-technology and novel techniques to produce its invincible quality products in massive quantities.

 Television shows like mega factories have captured the inside-stories of many of these brand names and have repeatedly intrigued us with these marvels.
-To get a sneak-peek into the distinct characteristics of the production lines of three of the biggest names across the automobile, technology and consumer products, read on!
+To get a sneak-peek into the distinct characteristics of the production lines of three of the largest manufacturing giants across the automobile, technology and consumer products, read on!

 Despite ostrich-feathers and air chambers to remove loose fibers from the surface of the vehicle, there is a scope of some dust particles still sticking into the vehicle.
 To find these imperfections that are undetectable by the naked eye, technicians worked with the local university to develop a system.
 Once a vehicle painted using an energy-efficient “3-Wet” painting process that applies layers without the need for each coat to dry, it is kept under bright lights and scanned by 12 hi-resolution cameras.
 A camera then matches the images to ideal standards to detect the tiniest blemish in seconds.